NicolasL-S/FixedPointTestProblems.jl/README.md

 [![Build Status](https://github.com/NicolasL-S/FixedPointTestProblems.jl/actions/workflows/CI.yml/badge.svg?branch=main)](https://github.com/NicolasL-S/FixedPointTestProblems.jl/actions/workflows/CI.yml?query=branch%3Amain)

-FixedPointTestProblems is a library of fixed-point iterations problems to test the performance of acceleration algorithms.
-The problems from statistics, physics, economics, genetics are borrowed and adapted from research papers and different tutorials.
-No comparable repository of this type exists in Julia (or any programming language to my knowledge) with more than a few problems.
+FixedPointTestProblems is a library of problems to test the performance of fixed-point acceleration methods.
+The problems from statistics, physics, economics, genetics are borrowed and adapted from research papers and tutorials.
+No comparable repository of this type exists in Julia (or probably anywhere) with more than a few problems.

 The problems
 1. Converge to a fixed point (which may not be unique) from reasonable starting values. (i.e. Let $F:\mathbb{R}^n\rightarrow\mathbb{R}^n$, the series $x, F(x), F(F(x)),...$ should converge to $x^*$ where $F(x^*) = x^*$);